runwiththerhythm/arc-arborists/README.md

 - __Footer__

   - The footer section includes links to the relevant social media sites for Arc Arborists.
 The links will open in a new tab to allow easy navigation for the user and so as not to lose them from our site.
+  - The text has a drop shadow outline to ensure it can be seen clearly even when the background colour changes across different devices and screen sizes.
-  - The footer is valuable to the user as it encourages them to keep connected via social media and provides navigation.
+  - The footer is valuable to the user as it encourages them to keep connected via social media and provides navigation and business information.
 ![Footer](assets/images/footer.png)